AryamanSharma17/ScenRec/Readme.md

 ## Acknowledgements

-We thank the authors of GroundingDINO, SAM and ZoeDepth, we used their github and hugging face demos and notebooks.
+We thank the authors of GroundingDINO, SAM, and ZoeDepth, we used their GitHub and hugging face demos and notebooks.
-We thank our professor Philippe Colantoni for the advices.
+We thank our professor Philippe Colantoni for the advice.

 ## Additional Notes about the process

+#### 08.06.2023

+Leres model added

+Visualization Possible

+Erosion Disregarded

+File formatting done

 #### 05.06.2023
-`leres`
+`Leres`
 1. For each mask, do separate erosion
-2. Erosion can be: 3,3 kernel on small images based on simple mask
+2. Erosion can be: 3,3 kernel on small images based on a simple mask
-3. For each eroded mask, do depth center calculation
-4. Move all setup files to the top
+3. For each eroded mask, do a depth center calculation ~~4.
+Move all setup files to the top~~
-5. Move all test files to the bottom
+~~5.
+Move all test files to the bottom~~
-6. If possible, move all model etc to another file
+6. If possible, move all models, etc to another file

 `ZOE`
-1. Do same as leres
+~~1.
+Do the same as Leres~~

 `GENERAL`